Trust img

 Low AMH Levels

 The average AMH level for a woman is between 1.0-4.0 ng/ml.
-AMH levels of less than 1.0 ng/ml are considered to be low, and this indicates lower chances of pregnancy.
+AMH levels of less than 1.0 ng/ml are considered to be low, and this indicates a lower chance of pregnancy.

 As for normal AMH levels, they differ based on your age.
 The base level of AMH reduces from age 25 to 45.